 Simple Eid Card Decorating Activity

-For this activity, children decorate three simple Eid cards using a free printable included at the end of this post.
+For this activity, children decorate three simple cards using a free printable included at the end of this post.

 Each card includes: